CopernicaMarketingSoftware/Documentation/Mailerq/configuration.md

 (Couchbase, MongoDB, MySQL, SQLite or PostgreSQL) and database (MySQL, SQLite or PostgreSQL) and other options for [MailerQ itself](copernica-docs:Mailerq/database-access "The MailerQ database").

 ## Message store options

 Sometimes MailerQ needs to republish mails back into the message queue - for example when a message is greylisted and should be retried later.
 When this republishing is done a few times for a single delivery, it causes extra network traffic between MailerQ and RabbitMQ.
 This traffic can be large, especially if emails contain attachments and/or embedded content.

-To overcome this, MailerQ can be configured to store the full message bodies in a separate storage system, and use RabbitMQ only for the email meta data (which is much smaller).
+To overcome this, MailerQ can be configured to store the full message bodies in a seperate storage system, and use RabbitMQ only for the email meta data (which is much smaller).

 You can use a number of different storage systems for this: Couchbase, MongoDB, Mysql, Sqlite and PostgreSQL.
 (Be aware that in practice it only makes sense to use Couchbase or MongoDB, because these can handle the required high loads.
 If you do not have a Couchbase or MongoDB server, you better not set up a storage system and put the message bodies in RabbitMQ, instead of using one of the SQL alternatives).